 The New Mexico State Engineer has granted the City a total of 7,500 acre-feet of relinquishment credits: 6,052 acre-feet in 2003 and 1,448 acre-feet in 2008.
-The City used 1,293 acre-feet through 2010 and has a current balance of 6,207 acre-feet.
+The City has a current balance of 6,207 acre-feet.
 New Mexico receives relinquishment credits when the quantity of Rio Grande water provided to Texas is above that required by the Rio Grande Compact.
 Relinquishment water allows the City to store relinquishment 'credit' water in the municipal reservoirs during times when the Rio Grande Compact would otherwise limit the City's right to store surface water.
 As an alternative to using relinquishment credits, the City often releases its San Juan Chama water into the Rio Grande in exchange for the permission to store Santa Fe River water, which would otherwise be prohibited by the Rio Grande Compact.